DanilaFe/SimpleMazeGen/README.md

 # # # # # # # # # # # # # # # # # # # # #
 Operation Took 13 millis
 ```
+## Current Algorithms
+This generator currently only uses the recursive backtracker algorithm but I'm planning on adding more.